Published

 The solution is pretty simple and is actually correctly implemented in Gatsby's docs (which I now realize I should've read more carefully).

-When creating a node that contains images, you'll want to pull a local copy of all remote images
+When creating a node that contains images, you'll want to pull a

-instead of simply storing the URL.
-This allows you to perform transformations and optimizations at
+URL.
+This allows you to perform transformations and optimizations

-build time using gatsby-plugin-image
+at build time using gatsby-plugin-image

 .
-To do so you'll want to use createRemoteFileNode
+To do so you'll want

 .